Mona May: Later work

 After Romy and Michele's Highschool Reunion, May worked on The Wedding Singer (1998), A Night at the Roxbury (1998), 8MM (1999), and Never Been Kissed (1999).
 Starting with The Wedding Singer (1998), May has had a 20+ year history of collaborating with actress/producer Drew Barrymore, including Never Been Kissed (1999), and more recently, the television series Santa Clarita Diet (2017–2019).

 May has worked on costumes for animated films such as Stuart Little 2 (2002), The Haunted Mansion (2003), and Enchanted (2007).
 She describes the process of working with animated characters as similar to live-action, with virtual fittings and different proportions to dress.
 Enchanted blended live-action and animation.
 She first had to design the costumes in 2D old-style Disney animation, translate them to live action, then translate that into 3D CGI animation.
 Her work on Enchanted earned her a nomination for a 2008 Costume Designers Guild Award for Excellence in Fantasy Film.

-Since Enchanted, May has worked on over 40 films and television series' such as The House Bunny (2008), Married (2014–15), Grandfathered (2015-16), and Flora & Ulysses (2021).
-She is also working on the upcoming film Ant-Man and The Wasp: Quantumania (2022).
+Since Enchanted, May has worked on over 40 films and television series' such as The House Bunny (2008), Married (2014–15), Grandfathered (2015–16), and Flora & Ulysses (2021).
+She also worked on the film Ant-Man and The Wasp: Quantumania (2022).

 In September 2020, Mona May teamed up with the online thrift company Thrilling to curate a 500-piece collection of 1990s inspired vintage clothing.

+Filmography

 Cultural impact and legacy

 The fashion from Clueless is often credited with reshaping the trends of the 1990s, from grunge, to more vibrant and feminine.
-Fashion designers, clothing lines, Youtubers, and celebrities riff off of Clueless's style, created by Mona May.
+Fashion designers, clothing lines, YouTubers, and celebrities riff off of Clueless's style, created by Mona May.
 The styles of Romy and Michele's Highschool Reunion can also be seen referenced in certain fashion trends.